8 Ways to Make Instagram Work for Your Vacation Rental Business

 Instagram helps you create the brand presence you want (your company logo makes an ideal profile picture).
 And since it's a photo-driven platform, there's less clutter than on Facebook or Twitter to muffle the visual message you want to put across.

 If you're not on Instagram or have let your account languish, this is a great time to get on board.
-Here are eight ways to put this fast-growing social media platform to work for you.
+Here are 8 ways to make this still-popular social media platform work for you.

 1. Have a game plan